 Medina’s poetic films preserve and recognize tender living migrant memories and the haunting reverberations, echos, of the hidden and buried, with eternal reverence for his beloved mama, and the migrant matriarchs who protect generations forth from violence, towards dreams of rest, togetherness, and care.

-A first-generation Colombian Queer immigrant rooted in the midwest, his films premiered at Palms Springs International Short Film Festival, El Festival International de Cine de Cartagena de las Indias, and Provincetown International Film Festival.
+A first-generation Colombian / Croatian Queer immigrant rooted in Minnesota, the unceded land of the Dakota peoples, his films premiered at Palms Springs International Short Film Festival, El Festival International de Cine de Cartagena de las Indias, and Provincetown International Film Festival.
 His latest short film LENGUA received the Jury Award for Best Short Film at MSPIFF.

 “Pero no cambia mi amor